 Multiple-Point Statistics simulations (MPS) with Isatis.neo | Training course

 Go beyond variograms.
-Learn to simulate complex geology or subsurface properties with cutting-edge MPS tools.
+Learn how to simulate complex geological patterns and subsurface properties using state-of-the-art MPS techniques.

 Objective